ADA-Greenlight/ADA-Greenlight.github.io/index.md

 In this extension, we propose to conduct a robustness check to verify the matching through a sensitivity analysis for various matching methods, in order to assess the bias needed to change the results significantly.
 Specifically, a **similar matching as proposed in the paper** and a **propensity score matching** are studied.
 Finally, analysis of the regressions carried out in the paper for the different matchings can be carried out.

+### I. The problems with observational studies

+## Randomised ?

+In an ideal randomised trial, the treatment assignment would be randomly decided (equivalent to a 50/50 coin flip).
+Therefore, if we assume the trial is actually randomised, the distribution of our covariates will be the same in both groups, i.e. the covariates are said to be balanced.
+Thus, if the outcome between different treatment groups end up differing, it will not be because of differences in the covariates.

+However, as it is not always possible to perform a randomized trial (either unethical, too expensive,...), **observational studies** are conducted, where there is no intervention in the treatment assignment and retrospective data is observed.
+This is the case of the 'Housing, Health and Happiness' paper.

+For observationa studied, the distribution of confounders will therefore typically differ between treatment groups, as it is not a randomised trial. **Confounders** are defined as variables that affect both treatment and outcome, and an important assumption in the estimation of causal effect is the **ignorability assumption**: given pre-treatment covariates, treatment assignment is independent of the potential outcome, also known as the "no unmeasured confounders' assumption".

+To solve the issue of the confounder distributions, **matching** is performed.
+Matching is a technique that attempts to control for confounding and make an observational study more like a randomised trial, and the idea is to match individuals in the treated group with similar individuals in the control group for the covariates.
+However, we can't exactly match on the full set of covariates, so what is often done is try and make sure the distributions are balanced between the groups, known as stochastic balance.

 ### I. Matching

 ## Replicating the paper's matching method